MapCollaboration/NangaParbat/doc/CommandLineInterface.md

 Io order to facilitate the usage of the code, we provide frontend command-line interfaces that help the user access the main functionalities.

+## Produce interpolation tables
+The pyhton program ``tables.py`` produces fast interpolation tables according to the parameters set by the user.

 ## Prepare and run a fit
 The python program ``fit.py`` prepares and runs a fit.
 The results of the fit will be put in a new folder created by ``fit.py`` itself with a name chosen from the user.
 Answering the questions asked by the command line interface the user can choose: